A place for the region to engage, collaborate, and advocate

 to advance equity for children

 Located North of Delmar at the edge of the Grand Center Arts District, the Center will provide convening and office space for child advocates, civic leaders and community organizers to promote policy to enhance the well-being of children.
 The 21,000 square foot facility will include meeting rooms, classrooms, and community spaces for up to 125 people and the administrative offices for Deaconess Foundation, Vision for Children at Risk, and Neighborhood Houses.
-The center will open in the winter of 2017.
+The center opened in the winter of 2017.

 Learn more about Deaconess Center for Child Well-Being and Opening here.